-13. Is there a special regime for matrimonial property or the property of a civil partnership, and how does that regime affect succession?
+14. Is there a special regime for matrimonial property or the property of a civil partnership, and how does that regime affect succession?

 There is no special regime for matrimonial property.
-Guernsey law does not currently permit the contracting of civil partnerships(although it allows for same sex marriage.
+Whilst recognising civil partnership contracted under foreign law, Guernsey law does not currently permit the contracting of civil partnerships (although it allows for same sex marriage).